 - Is a student in good standing who is progressing successfully and appropriately in their program (up-to-date with all required forms, meeting degree milestones on scheduled, good GPA, etc.); and

-- Has a strong likelihood of success completing her/his graduate program with the assistance of this one-time award.
+- Has a strong likelihood of successfully completing her/his graduate program with the assistance of this one-time award.

 The nomination form is available on the Graduate College website.
 The Graduate College Awards Committee will audit applications to ensure consistency with this policy and appropriate use of these funds.
 Awards may vary within reason, but should never exceed the immediate financial necessity.
 Funds offered to a student should generally not exceed $3,500 without approval from the Dean of the Graduate College.